 Some years later, I heard about this “blogging” thing, and decided to take a shot at it.
 But what to call it?
 Guess what, it still works as a title, and no one else was actually using it!
 So here we are.

-About me: By day, I write software manuals and help systems for PKWARE in Milwaukee.
+About me: Until mid-April 2020, I wrote software manuals and help systems for PKWARE in Milwaukee.
+If you have technical writing work to be done, I’d love to hear about it!
 On evenings and weekends, I write about open source software, here and in books like openSUSE Linux Unleashed and WordPress in Depth.
 I am very active in the Wisconsin chapter of the Society for Technical Communication.
-I have never been a candidate for public office in Florida, nor am I an executive at a major health insurance company.
+I am not a retired executive at a major health insurance company.
 You can find even more about me at MichaelMcCallister.com.